 I would say about 3-5 days is enough to cover the majority of the tourist attractions in Hong Kong.
 It depends on the pace of your travel, though.
 While at Hong Kong, you can also consider taking a day trip to Macau.

 There are several budget airlines flying from Manila to Hong Kong and vice versa.
 I usually book flights with Cebu Pacific and Air Asia.
 There are also sites that search the cheapest flights for you like Skyscanner and Farecompare.

 - Subscribe to the airlines’ newsletter to be up-to-date with promos and discounts.

 - Seriously stay up until midnight to be one of the firsts to try their luck trying to book piso fares.

 I was the one who booked our flights for this trip.
 I was up at midnight and was able to score a roundtrip ticket for around PHP2200/HKD328/USD52 with a 20kg baggage that will be shared within the group.

 Where to Stay

 There are many hotels and hostels available for your picking.
 I’m personally a fan of booking accommodations through Agoda.com, Booking.com, and AirBNB.com.
 (Psst.
-You get $40 off your first airbnb trip if you sign up with my link.
+You get $40 off your first airbnb trip if you sign up with my link!)
 Below are the following neighborhoods that I think is a good place to stay at when in Hong Kong: